Soham2020/SAS-REST-API/README.md

 ### This is the backend server for Supermarket Automation System.
-This is an open-source api.
+This is an open-source api and can be used in any supermarket related project as backend api.
 ### Tech-Stack:
 1. ExpressJs
 2. NodeJs